Kyle Isbel Player Props: Royals vs. Diamondbacks

 Kyle Isbel At The Plate

+- Isbel has driven in a run in six games this season (31.6%), but has had no multiple-RBI games.

-- In four of 18 games this year, he has scored, including multiple runs once.
+- In five of 19 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.